 As MBAs. your skills will be in high demand.
 MSI will be useful whether you decide to apply them professionally or privately.
 This course will be particularly relevant if you are currently serving on the board of a nonprofit or NGO or plan on joining one hereafter.

-Joshua S. Lewis
+Professor Joshua Lewis

 How did President Harry Truman decide to use atomic weapons in 1945?
 How did Katherine Graham, Publisher of the Washington Post, consider the ethical dilemmas and business risks involved in publishing the Pentagon Papers and pursuing Watergate?
 Is Machiavelli’s treatise The Prince a pragmatic handbook every leader should read or a rationalization of thuggery?

 Course content includes renowned fiction, autobiography, moral philosophy, documentary film, and journalistic and historical narrative, with a diverse set of protagonists spanning centuries, cultures, and continents.
+The final class features David Rodin, Founder of Principia, the leading advisor on organizational ethics – you’ll apply the tools learned over the term to cases derived from his firm’s work with complex corporate ethical dilemmas.

 SOCIAL ENTREPRENEURSHIP (SESHP)